Arteque/Order-Summary/README.md

 ### The challenge

-I learned how to use display flex effectivly
+I learned how to use `display: flex` effectively.

 ### Screenshot